benjamincrozat/content/posts/laravel-11.md

 Categories: laravel
 ---

-## When will Laravel 11 be released?
+## When was Laravel 11 released?

-According to the [Support Policy](https://laravel.com/docs/10.x/releases#support-policy), **Laravel 11 is scheduled to be released on March 12, 2024**.
+**Laravel 11 was released on March 12, 2024**.

-The release of Laravel 11 doesn't mean you must update all your projects immediately, though.
+The adoption of a new major version should never rushed, though.

 The framework last had LTS (Long-Term Support) in version 6, but **each major version has two years of updates**, which should give you enough time to get your codebase in check and upgrade it.

-Laravel 10 will receive bug fixes until August 6th, 2024 and security fixes until February 4th, 2025.
+According to the [Support Policy](https://laravel.com/docs/10.x/releases#support-policy), Laravel 10 will receive bug fixes until August 6th, 2024 and security fixes until February 4th, 2025.

 | Version | PHP | Release | Bug fixes until | Security fixes until |
 | ------- | --- | ------- | --------------- | -------------------- |
 | 10 | 8.1 | February 14, 2023 | August 6, 2024 | February 4, 2025 |
 | 11 | 8.2 | March 12, 2024 | September 3, 2025 | March 12, 2026 |

-## Install and test Laravel 11 right now

-Laravel 11 hasn't been released yet.
-Therefore, you must use the `--dev` flag on the official Laravel installer, which pulls the *main* branch from the [laravel/laravel](https://github.com/laravel/laravel) repository that always contains the latest code.
+## Upgrade a project to Laravel or create a new one

+To upgrade a project to Laravel 11, follow my simple to understand [upgrade guide](/laravel-11-upgrade-guide) that contains tons of tips.

+And to create a new Laravel 11 project, [get the official installer](https://laravel.com/docs/11.x/installation#creating-a-laravel-project) and run the following command:

 ```bash
 laravel new hello-world --dev